REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Back when I was getting started, I used to wonder about this all the time.

-I remember countless drives to and from my day job when I would have this internal dialogue with myself…
+I remember having this ongoing internal dialogue with myself…

 “I know others have made enough with this business to quit their job, but am I really capable of doing it?”